DannyBoyNYC/6-D3-radar-chart/readme.md

 ];
 ```

-This looks great, but we have to make one more tweak to our `getCoordinatesForAngle()` function - an angle of 0 would draw a line horizontally to the right of the origin point.
+We have to make one more tweak to our `getCoordinatesForAngle()` function - an angle of 0 would draw a line horizontally to the right of the origin point.
 But our radar chart starts in the center, above our origin point.
-Let's rotate our angles by 1/4 turn to return the correct points.
+Let's rotate our angles by `1/4` turn to return the correct points.

 > Remember that there are 2π radians in one full circle, so 1/4 turn would be 2π / 4, or π / 2.